Handwriting-MQP/Parachute-Converter/README.txt

-To generate synthetic cell data (for training a cell classifier model), you will need to download "words.zip" from Google Drive.
-Once you do, unzip it to "./CellClassifier/IAM-data/words"
+downloading data (for training cell classifier model)
+- download "words.zip" from Google Drive in the folder "Handwriting MQP/Code and Data/Large Data Files"
+- unzip it to "./TrainCellClassifierModel/IAM-data/words"

+downloading models
+- Both the classifier and fraction models are stored in the Handwriting MQP folder.
+Go to the Code and Data folder, and in there is a folder called "Models"
+- Download this entire folder and copy it to the root project folder.
+So it should be ${project_folder_name}/Models/FractionModel for example
+- These folders are too big for Github so should be downloaded this way

 main script pipeline
 - run SplitPDFsIntoImages.py to break a PDF up into image files